A Welcome from the Headmaster

 All pupils are in one of four houses and this gives further opportunity for competition and co-operation in mixed-age groups across the whole school.
 Together with academic and pastoral achievements, points awarded contribute to the house tally that leads to the final house term totals.

 If you were to ask one of our parents why they chose us I am sure they would tell you that pupils at ERS are particularly happy, feel secure and receive excellent individual support and pastoral care.
 Our pupils and leavers are always complimentary in their own comments – some of which you will find across the website.
+With such a feeling of community and outstanding pastoral care, we were very pleased that the Independent School Inspectorate rated us ‘excellent across all areas’ in March 2020.

 There is no substitute to coming and finding out for yourself why ERS can make a difference to your child’s future.